jihunhwang/jihunhwang.github.io/_posts/2024-01-22-UWSP_CTF_2023_writeup.md

 <p></p>

 <font size="4">
 <p>I (still) see so many files: some meme-y pictures and a bunch of broken files.
-Had no idea where to start from, I simply began with opening all these files with <a href="https://gchq.github.io/CyberChef/">CyberChef</a>.</p>
+Had no idea where to start, I simply began by opening all these files with <a href="https://gchq.github.io/CyberChef/">CyberChef</a>.</p>
 </font>

 <center>